larsnaesbye/tempus/README.md

 # Tempus
-- a Qt-based astronomy timekeeper in the making.
+- a C++/Qt-based astronomy timekeeper in the making.